jonaird/bitsocket-connect/README.md

 ## Usage

-bitsocket-connect includes 3 functions to interface with Bitsocket; connect, getLatest, and close:
+bitsocket-connect includes 3 functions to interface with Bitsocket; connect, getLatest, and close.
+Use crawlRecent to crawl the last 24 hours of transactions.

 ### connect(query, process, (optional) lastEventId)